 However, the complicated process of “personalization”—in which the political weight of a specific actor rises and that of the party declines (Rahat, 2019), and which can be seen outside of Israel as well—has been especially apparent in the last three election campaigns (See Rahat, in this book).

 The existing literature demonstrates that the personalization process does not necessarily result in a shallower decision process among voters.
 It can also sharpen the choice of certain candidates according to wider political considerations (Huber, 2015).
-However, it appears that the Israeli case during the 2019-20 elections displays superficial discourse and content.
+However, the Israeli case during the 2019-20 elections displays superficial discourse and content.
 In practice, no central ideological or political issue was the focus of disagreement between the two parties that competed for the prize, Blue and White led by Benny Gantz, and Likud led by Netanyahu (in this context it is important to note that since the 2013 election, Likud has not published a platform).
-The personalization process, and the identification of the party with the leader is also connected to Netanyahu’s ability to prevent the emergence of political “successors” from within his party – as a threat to his candidacy is considered heresy, as the leader is the essence of the party itself.
+The personalization process, and the identification of the party with the leader, is also connected to Netanyahu’s ability to prevent the emergence of political “successors” from within his party – as a threat to his candidacy is considered heresy, as the leader is the essence of the party itself.
 As a result, the personalization process has contributed to Netanyahu’s survival in his position from an internal-Likud perspective.

 In any event, because Netanyahu’s success in surviving in his position is considered to be “evidence” of the fact that the public identifies with his policies, Blue and White did not offer alternative ideas.
 Gantz did not dare, for example, to say that he, in contrast to Netanyahu, would promote a Palestinian state; when Netanyahu took pride in Trump’s “Deal of the Century” as proof of the success of his policies, the leaders of Blue and White also supported Trump’s plan; and when Netanyahu announced that the plan created the possibility of annexing parts of the territories, Gantz did not rule out annexing the Jordan Valley (Schneider, 2020).
 When Likud claimed that Blue and White was designating Avi Nissenkorn, former chair of the Histadrut, as the next Minister of Finance, and as a result would promote more socialist policies – Blue and White denied this (Pollak, 2019).